 You can include simple things like a picnic in the park or ordering pizza every Friday, as well as big things like taking a trip to the Grand Canyon.
 What you include can be totally unique to you and your kids.

 No New Year’s Eve celebration is complete without a toast.
 (Rambling speeches that wax poetic about the year ahead are optional.)
-Even if you’re celebrating with kids before the clock officially strikes midnight, you can still clink your glasses to the year together.
+Even if you’re celebrating with a kids' early New Year's Eve celebration before the clock officially strikes midnight, you can still clink your glasses to the year together.
 For your kids, you can fill champagne flutes with sparkling cider, pour grape juice in pretty plastic cups, or

 make kid-friendly mocktails to toast with.
-7 Go Ice Skating
+7 Go on a family hike

 old school parlor games that are easy-to-execute and don’t require any supplies like charades or 20 questions.